Replacing your windows is an important and sometimes necessary project, but there’s more to it than just swapping a new window in place of an old one.

 Although it does typically need to be cut back several inches from the edge of a new window when performing a full frame replacement, stucco can be patched and repaired.
 If not done correctly, patched stucco can expand and contract at a different rate than existing stucco, potentially causing cracks over time.
 A pocket install may be the preferred installation method for your stucco home.
 A window professional should be able to provide guidance on the type of installation that is recommended for your home.

 The owners of this 25-year-old home in Albuquerque wanted to replace their old windows to improve their energy efficiency.
-They replaced the windows throughout this stucco home.
+They replaced the windows with new casement windows throughout their stucco home.

 BONUS TIP: How to measure accurately